TN-Holdings-LLC/psf-zero/README.md

 number. **Until that one run happens, treat this table's ratio column as a lower bound, not a representative number.**

+> **Correction (2026-09-10): the paragraph above is retracted.
+We finally
+> read `test1_v3.py`'s actual source, and the mechanism it describes does
+> not exist in that script.** The claim was that a 0.2ms RSS-sampler thread
+> spins during the timed calls and contends for the GIL, penalising the PSF
+> arms specifically.
+The source shows otherwise: the timed repetitions
+> (`for _ in range(reps): ... times.append(...)`) run with **no sampler
+> thread active at all** — the script's own change-log comment says so
+> directly ("v3 samples RSS from a thread inside the child ... during a
+> **dedicated (untimed) pass**").
+The `RssSampler` is only started *after*
+> timing is finished, in a separate block whose entire purpose is measuring
+> memory, not compile time.
+Whatever caused the declining ratio in the
+> table above, it cannot be sampler-driven GIL contention during
+> measurement, because no sampler runs during measurement.
+We should have
+> read the script before proposing a mechanism for what it does — this
+> project's own stated discipline ("check the fixture, not just the code")
+> applies to reading our own diagnostic scripts too, and we didn't follow
+> it here. **The real cause of the decline in the table above is open
+> again, with no candidate mechanism.** The Update immediately below was
+> written under the retracted hypothesis; read it as a data point only, not
+> as evidence for a mechanism that isn't real.

 **The depth result is not affected by any of this and is the most robust thing in the table.** Depth 9 / 13 / 16 reproduced exactly, at every scale, in both environments, on 10 independent seeds — as it should, given the